 Data are collected with face-to-face or telephone interviews conducted by 45 interviewers.
 All persons in the household aged 15 years and over are interviewed.
 Each household is contacted via ordinary mail so that it is informed that family has been chosen to participate in the LFS.
 An interviewer who is assigned to a group of households carries out the interview in one of two ways i.e. in person or by telephone.
-Households which are selected for the second to fourth panel are contacted by telephone if a fixed line number is available.
+Households which are selected for the second to fourth panel are contacted by telephone if a fixed or mobile line is available.
 An interviewer is sent to those households that do not provide a telephone number or do not have a telephone line or do not want to be interviewed over the phone.

-The average response rate in 2009 was 78.9%.
-Refusals accounted for 8.7% of the total non-response.
+The average response rate in 2010 was 75.4%.
+Refusals accounted for 11.6% of the total non-response.

-In 2009, 49.5% of the interviews of persons aged 15-74 years were carried out by proxy.
+In 2010, 47.7% of the interviews of persons aged 15-74 years were carried out by proxy.

-2006: Weighting scheme changed to correct for non-response in successive waves.

-2007: Quarterly sample size increased from 2 500 to 3 200 households.

-2008: Rotation scheme changed from 2- to 2-(2)-2.
+- 2006: Weighting scheme changed to correct for non-response in successive waves. - 2007: Quarterly sample size increased from 2 500 to 3 200 households. - 2008: Rotation scheme changed from 2- to 2-(2)-2.